Vidya — Vancouver fusion guitar player, harp guitarist, sitar and vina amalgamator. Plays on the new hybrid guitar, never seen before.

 guitar + veena = veenar

-This instrument is the combination of two other: indian veena and western guitar.
-Although it looks like guitar it has 21 strings: 4 main, 4 rhythmic and 13 sympathetic.
+The 1996 model has 21 strings: 4 main, 4 rhythmic and 13 sympathetic.
 At its present stage of development its tuning is like in veena (E1, B1, E, B) and sounds like guitar with reverb when you play high.
-On lower notes it sounds a little like sitar with chorus effect on in.
 These main 4 strings are spaced widely then normal guitar strings.
-Fred board is wider too, in order to facilitate finger picking as well as bending outward, not like on regular guitars - inward the fred board.
+Fred board is wider too, in order to facilitate finger picking as well as bending outward, not like on regular guitars - inward the finger board.
 These allows to bend the string leaving the other un-muted.
+It is definitely not the loudest instrument but beautiful.

-Although it is designed to play indian raags it can be used to play western music even with interesting 5, 5+, 6, 7+ and 9 chords.
+Although it is designed to play indian raags it can be used to play western music even with interesting 4, 5+, 6, 7+,9, 11 and 13 chords.
+First and fifth notes are fixed in Indian music.
+So, whatever you add to it creates a chord.

 Currently I play my own style with my own technique without using a pick.
 To get full effect you should plug strings with short finger nails of thumb, index and middle finger.
-The whole idea is to play within the 5th interval.
-First and fifth notes are basis and are fixed in Indian music concept.
-So, whatever you ad to it creates a chord.
+I would not recommend using pick as you will loose control over the simultaneous playing on all strings.